Centaure-class ship of the line

 The Centaure class was a class of 74-gun ships of the line of the French Navy, comprising four ships, all of which built at Toulon Dockyard to a design dated 28 March 1782 by Joseph-Marie-Blaise Coulomb in the year following the close of the American Revolutionary War.
 The first pair were ordered on 15 February 1782, and were named on 13 April.
 After the first two ships were begun, the design was amended for the second pair (which were 5¼ feet longer, and also had slightly less breadth and depth in hold) – which are accordingly often described as the Séduisant class.
 This second pair were ordered on 1 June 1782 and named on 21 August.
-All four ships were destroyed or captured by the British Royal Navy during the French Revolutionary War.
+All four ships were destroyed by the Royal Navy or wrecked during the French Revolutionary Wars.